isomerpages/nlb-biblioasia/_oct-2009/Interpreting Media Constructions of Samsui Women in Singapore.md

 Julie Kee, “[New Welfare Home To Be Training Centre Too](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19961012-1.2.38.17),” _Straits Times_, 12 October 1996, 31.
 (From NewspaperSG)

-Kelvin E. Y. Low, “From Migrants to Pioneers: Heritage Appropriation and the Samsui Women in Singapore,” \[Paper presented at Mobile City Singapore, organised by the Asia Research Institute, and Faculty of Arts and Social Sciences, National University of Singapore, March 2007\]
+Kelvin E.Y.
+Low, “From Migrants to Pioneers: Heritage Appropriation and the Samsui Women in Singapore,” \[Paper presented at Mobile City Singapore, organised by the Asia Research Institute, and Faculty of Arts and Social Sciences, National University of Singapore, March 2007\]

-Kelvin E. Y. Low, “Moral Gatekeeping and Social Responsibility: Reflections on Doing Samsui Women Research,” _Tangent_ 6, no. 2 (2007): 93–105.
+Kelvin E.Y.
+Low, “Moral Gatekeeping and Social Responsibility: Reflections on Doing Samsui Women Research,” _Tangent_ 6, no. 2 (2007): 93–105.

 Kenneth Gaw, _[Superior Servants: The Legendary Cantonese Amahs of the Far East](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4773514)_ (Singapore: Oxford University Press, 1988).
 (Call no. RSING 331.481640460951 GAW)

-L. C. Lim, “Samsui Women: Women With a Will Stronger Than Iron,” in _[Down Memory Lane in Clogs: Growing Up in Chinatown](https://eservice.nlb.gov.sg/item_holding.aspx?bid=11472149)_, ed.
+L.C.
+Lim, “Samsui Women: Women With a Will Stronger Than Iron,” in _[Down Memory Lane in Clogs: Growing Up in Chinatown](https://eservice.nlb.gov.sg/item_holding.aspx?bid=11472149)_, ed.
 Si Jing (Singapore: Asiapac Books, 2002), 225–37.
 (Call no. RSING 920.72 SI)

 Lily Kong, Brenda Yeoh and Peggy Teo, “Singapore and the Experience of Place in Old Age,” _Geographical Review_ 86, no. 4 (October 1996): 529–49.
 (From JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website)